BlockDevsUnited/NFT-Tutorial/README.md

   });
 ```

 - Now create a `.env` file in the `NFT-Tutorial` folder and add the following lines.
-Use the instructions in the comments to get your Alchemy API Key and RINKEBY Private Key.
-Make sure that the account from which you get your rinkeby private key is funded with Rinkeby Ether.You can get some here: [https://www.rinkebyfaucet.com/](https://www.rinkebyfaucet.com/)
+Use the instructions in the comments to get your Alchemy API Key and Rinkeby Private Key.
+Make sure that the account from which you get your rinkeby private key is funded with Rinkeby Ether.
+You can get some here: [https://www.rinkebyfaucet.com/](https://www.rinkebyfaucet.com/)

 ```